Gregory Vajda, Music Director

 Lajos Balogh, Founder, Music Director Emeritus

 Lajos Balogh is the Founder of Portland Festival Symphony and was Music Director and Conductor for 36 years.
 He was born in Hungary and studied at the Franz Liszt Academy of Music in Budapest, as well as in Munich and Hamburg.
 In Germany he appeared as a soloist with the Munich, Nuremberg and Gottingen Symphonies.

-Lajos has been an active member in Oregon's classical orchestra community.
+Lajos has been an active member in Oregon’s classical orchestra community.
 He spent many years as Principal Second Violin with the Oregon Symphony and is a former member of both the Portland Opera Orchestra and the North Coast Chamber Orchestra.
-He was the founding Music Director and longtime Principal Conductor of the Metropolitan Youth Symphony and a past conductor of the Marylhurst Symphony Orchestra.
+He was the founding Music Director and longtime Principal Conductor of the Metropolitan Youth Symphony and is the conductor of the Marylhurst Symphony Orchestra.
 Balogh has served on the faculties of Marylhurst College, Portland State University and Lewis and Clark College.